atmosphericbeats/atmosphericbeats_eveconfig_ksrss/README.md

 - Adapted from Kerbin stock config
 - More realistic cloud thickness and altitude on Earth, compared to thin cloud layers on stock eve configs
 - Rain particles and thunders
-- Smoother fade to ScaledSpace to avoid flat carpet of clouds when watching from high altitudes/orbit
+- Smoother fade to ScaledSpace to avoid noisy flat carpet of clouds when watching from high altitudes/orbit
 - Reduced NoiseAnimation to avoid unrealistic clouds movements when timewarping from high altitudes/orbit

 ### Mars
 - Adapted from Duna stock config
+- Adjusted scatterer config to better mix with new lighting model
 - Adjusted dust storms thickness and altitude
 - Dust particles (Eve version 2)
 - Adjusted cirrus-like clouds thickness
 - Smoother fade to ScaledSpace to avoid unrealistic dust storms pattern from orbit

 ### Venus
+- Totally reviewed cloud layers from v2.0
+- Adjusted scatterer config to better mix with new lighting model
 - Adapted from Eve stock config
 - Adjusted clouds and fog thickness and altitude

-### Titan (Experimental)
+### Titan
+- Totally reviewed cloud and fog layers from v2.0
+- Adjusted scatterer config to better mix with new lighting model
 - Uniform fog layer that can be seen from orbit
 - Methane clouds
-- Methane rain with particles (Eve version 2)
+- Methane rain with particles (Experimental)